-"Adjacent" to a critical area means the project area is located:
+"Adjacent" to a critical area means the project area is "adjacent" to a critical area if-located:

-1. anywhere within the standard critical area buffer and/or standard building setback;

-2. anywhere within three hundred (300) feet from a fish and wildlife habitat conservation area or wetland: or

-3. anywhere within two hundred (200) feet from a critical aquifer recharge area.
+- 1. anywhere within the standard critical area buffer and/or standard building setback; - 2. anywhere within three hundred (300) feet from a fish and wildlife habitat conservation area or wetland: or - 3. anywhere within two hundred (200) feet from a critical aguifer recharge area.